 If you are a seasoned VHDL professional, you can still learn some things from this blog.
-Every designer hasn’t solved every kind of problem, so it might give you some new ideas.
-Even if you have, there are many solutions the every single problem, almost as many as there are VHDL designers.
-Therefore, you will probably not agree with me 100% on subjects you are knowledgeable about.
+Every designer hasn’t solved every kind of problem so that it might give you some new ideas.
+There are many solutions to every single problem, almost as many as there are VHDL designers.
+Therefore, you may not agree with me 100% on subjects you are knowledgeable about.
 That’s OK.
 Such discussions are healthy, and I encourage you to debate me!

 Who am I?

 I’m Jonas Julian Jensen.
 I’m from Norway, but I live in Bangkok, Thailand.
 Before I started working full-time on VHDLwhiz, I worked as an FPGA engineer in the aerospace industry.
 I earned my master’s degree in informatics at the University of Oslo.
 I wrote a thesis on acceleration of databases using dynamic reconfiguration in FPGAs.

-I generally like problem solving, and that’s why I chose to become a hardware engineer.
+I generally like problem-solving, and that’s why I chose to become a hardware engineer.
 There’s nothing that can replace FPGAs and ASICs.
 When the requirements for the application cannot be satisfied by using existing microcontrollers or GPUs, custom digital logic is the last resort.
-I enjoy the challenge in finding simple logic solutions to complex problems.
+I enjoy the challenge of finding simple logic solutions to complex problems.